charwayyyyyy/AgriMart/docs/DEPLOYMENT.md

 ### React Version

-The project uses React 18.x to ensure compatibility with testing libraries.
+The project uses React 18.x.
 If you encounter dependency conflicts, ensure that the React version is set correctly in package.json:

 ```json
 "dependencies": {